kigster/dnsmadeeasy/README.md

      DnsMadeEasy.domains.data.first.name #=> 'moo.gamespot.com'
      ```

-     Once you configure the keys, you can also use the shortcut module to save you some typing:

-     ```ruby
-     require 'dnsmadeeasy/dme'
-     DME.domains.data.first.name #=> 'moo.gamespot.com'
-     ```

-     This has the advantage of being much shorter, but might conflict with existing modules in your Ruby VM.
-     In this case, just do not require `dnsmadeeasy/dme` and only require `dnsmadeeasy`, and you'll be fine.
-     Otherwise, using `DME` is identical to using `DnsMadeEasy`, assuming you required `dnsmadeeasy/dme` file.

   3. Configuring API keys as above is easy, and can be done using environment variables.
 Alternatively, it may be convenient to store credentials in a YAML file.

      * If filename is not specified, there is default location where this file is searched, which is `~/.dnsmadeeasy/credentials.yml`.